 How Much Personal Property Is Covered by Home Insurance?

-Another often overlooked issue is that if you sell your home or move away from your rented apartment and therefore no longer have that insurance policy, the jewelry listed on that policy will no longer be covered.
-A stand alone jewelry policy will offer protection independent of your homeowners policy.
+Another often overlooked issue is what happens after you sell your home or move away from your rented apartment.
+If you no longer have that insurance policy, the jewelry listed on that policy will no longer be covered.
+A stand alone jewelry policy will offer protection that isn’t impacted by your homeowners policy.

 What Kind of Insurance Policies Are Available for Jewelry?